How carbon emissions are estimated

-Google Flights shows carbon emission estimates next to each flight.
-Flights are labelled as higher, typical, lower, or unknown emissions.
+Google Flights shows lifecycle greenhouse emissions estimates for the number of selected passengers next to each flight.
+Flights are labeled as higher, typical, lower, or unknown emissions.

 Where does Google get this information?